-At the regional level, trends are again highly variable with some markets showing signs of uplift but other areas experiencing a significant downward movement in prices.
-For certain regions, prices and variability of price trends tend to be a function of a constrained evidence base and thin markets in terms of transaction evidence.
+At the regional level, trends are again highly variable.
+For certain regions, prices and variability of price trends are a function of the previous constrained evidence base.

 |Belfast Metropolitan Area

-Within the commuter zone of the Belfast Metropolitan Area, the three local markets continue to display contrasting positions with North Down and Lisburn displaying strong growth in average price levels but East Antrim performing less well.
+Within the commuter zone of the Belfast Metropolitan Area, the three local markets continue to display contrasting positions though quarterly performance suggests more stability in the market.

 |North and North West

-The two markets in the West of Northern Ireland are still characterised by fluctuating and relatively low house prices.
+The two markets in the West of Northern Ireland are still characterised by considerable variability in terms of price levels and trends.

 Average House Price by Region

 The long-term house price index is calculated relative to price levels for each property type at the base quarter for the survey, the final quarter of 1984.
-The overall index at 487.09 is lower for this survey.
+The overall index at 473.51 is slightly higher for this survey.

 The pattern of the house price index since its rapid fall during 2008-2010 has been one of uneven performance though still trending downwards.
 This survey marks a slight increase in the index but the gap between the house price index and RPI remains at its lowest since the end of 2003.